shpml/fundamentals/11_chapter/12_assessment.md

 2) Declare a variable, `cardsInPlay`, whose value is an empty array.

 3) You will now need to set up each card within the `createBoard()` function.
-To accomplish this, loop through your `cards` array and give each element an attribute that equals the card value (e.g., "queen").
+To accomplish this, loop through your `cards` array and give each element an attribute that equals the card value (e.g., `'queen'`).
 See the example below.

 ```js
 // instead of looping through a fixed number